ZSaberLv0/ZFVimIM/README.md

 **NOTE:**

-the default db (which I personally used) is not huge and complete, because huge db may cause huge loading time (especially when you have no `python` support)
+the default db (which I personally used) is not huge and complete, because huge db may cause huge loading time (especially when you have no `python` support), and huge memory consume

 if you prefer huge db, here's one: [ZSaberLv0/ZFVimIM_pinyin_huge](https://github.com/ZSaberLv0/ZFVimIM_pinyin_huge)